VivianGomez/parcial1_web/README.md

 ## Author: Vivian Gómez Cubillos

-You can also deploy it in https://web-dev-exam1.herokuapp.com/, withoud downloads
+You can also deploy it in https://web-dev-exam1.herokuapp.com/, without downloads